xsn34kzx/raytracing-implementations/README.md

 learning or improving knowledge on a given language in addition to performance and syntax comparisons.

+The project operates under the GNU Affero General Public License.
+Full details within ``LICENSE``.

 # Usage
 The C++ portion of the project uses CMake (Version 3.22 >= required), so its Makefile can be generated normally.
 After doing so, it can be compiled with ``make``.

-After doing so, the program can be used to render a PPM file when provided the desired width, height, and file name:
+The program can be used to render a PPM file when provided the desired width, height, and file name:
 ```
 raytrace [width] [height] [desired filename...]